SanchukS/Course-Work-Spring-2026/README.md

+Of course!
+That's a great addition to make the `README` even more informative for anyone looking at your project.
+I'll add a "Tech Stack" section.

+Here is the updated `README.md` with the new section integrated.

+---

 # Predicting Next Purchase Day: A Machine Learning Approach

 This repository contains the full codebase for the term paper titled *"Development and Research of Models for Predicting the Next Purchase Based on Transaction History"*.